 System 3: Working State Preservation

-Every time you stop working, take 60 seconds to write: STOPPED AT, NEXT, and OPEN QUESTION.
+Every time you stop working, take 60 seconds to write three things: STOPPED AT (exactly where you left off), NEXT (the very next physical action), and OPEN QUESTION (anything you were stuck on).
 This eliminates the re-orientation barrier when you return.

 System 4: The Dopamine Menu